Shaz-5/data-science-ml-basics/README.md

 9. **Spark_Wordcount.ipynb**
    - Use Spark and Hadoop with map reduce techniques to obtain word count from big data.

+## Extra - Simple Neural Network Implementation

+A Python demonstration of a simple neural network as an educational introduction to the fundamental functions of a neural network

 ## Prerequisites